testflows/TestFlows-WebSite/source/handbook/index.md

 # Types

-The framework devides tests into the following [Types] from highest to the lowest
+The framework divides tests into the following [Types] from highest to the lowest

 * [Module]
 * [Suite]